antiagainst/klee-build-scripts/archlinux/3.3-unstable/README.md

   directly from the official repository is used to build LLVM, Clang, and klee-uclibc, etc. So after installing the `klee-unstable` package, two `clang`s exist.
 You may want to tune your `PATH` to use the correct one.
+* To remove the package, simply issue `pacman -R klee-unstable`.